Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • fibrates.

 Medicines are prescribed to each patient individually.
 The age, features of the course of the disease and the absence of pathologies in the patient are taken into account.
-Self-medication, taking medications without the advice of a specialist doctor is life-threatening.
+Self-medicating or taking medications without the advice of a medical specialist is life-threatening.

 Surgical intervention

-Surgery is necessary if drug therapy does not bring required result...
+Surgery is necessary if drug therapy does not help required result.
 Before prescribing it, the cardiac surgeon conducts a thorough diagnosis to determine:

 • contractile function of the myocardium;

-• the level and localization of the narrowing of the coronary arteries;
+• level and localization of narrowing of the coronary arteries;

 • resistance of the disease to drug therapy.

 Surgical intervention is aimed at restoring the patency of clogged vessels and improving blood flow in them.
-The operation is assigned in the following conditions:
+The operation is prescribed in the following conditions:

-• narrowing of the trunk of the left coronary artery by 70%, the defeat of three coronary arteries;
+• narrowing of the trunk of the left coronary artery by 70%, damage to three coronary arteries;

 • damaged coronary bed with artery narrowing by 75%;